emmanuellebeau/pyExperiment/README.md

 # pyExperiment
-A few classes for highly generalizeable experiment builders
+A few classes for generalizeable experiment builders

 Use python 3.6+ and the newest psychopy